Rawa08/FullstackWithDjango/README.md

 # Credits

 ## Media
- he photos used in this site were obtained from each products official website
+ The photos used in this website were obtained from each products official website

-I used those codes i learned from codeinstitute.net's Walkthrough projects on the fullstack module https://github.com/Code-Institute-Solutions/AuthenticationAndAuthorisation
+I used the codes I learned from codeinstitute.net's walkthrough projects on the fullstack module https://github.com/Code-Institute-Solutions/AuthenticationAndAuthorisation
 https://github.com/Code-Institute-Solutions/BlogAllAboutIt

-In order to create the review function i  got inspired by https://djangocentral.com/creating-comments-system-with-django/ and used some of their codes.
+In order to create the review function I got inspired by https://djangocentral.com/creating-comments-system-with-django/ and used some of their codes.

 This website is made with template from https://startbootstrap.com